menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/3-calculate-monthly-rainfall-from-CHIRPS.rst

 **4. Calculate monthly mean precipitation of Cambodia**

 After extracting images of given year, we can see that there are in total of 36 images which respond to 36 months or 3 years.
-In each image, there are a wide range of temperature in Kelvin.
-Therefore, we need to calculate the mean temperature of each image to get 36 mean temperature value.
+In each image, there are a wide range of precipitation value in mm.
+Therefore, we need to calculate the mean precipitation of each image to get 36 mean precipitation value.
 To do so, we can use a function call ``ee.Reducer.mean()`` as follows:

 .. code-block:: JavaScript